-If you do not have the BIOS files yet, you will need to search online for ‘ps2 scph bios‘.
+- If you do not have the BIOS files yet, you will need to search online for ‘ps2 scph bios‘.
 You will then need to find a site to download PS2 BIOS files from.
-You can choose from either Japanese, European or USA BIOS files, but other regional BIOS files are also available too.
+You can choose from either Japanese, European or USA BIOS files, but other regional BIOS files are also available.

 Step 3 – Download The ‘PCSX2’ (LRPS2) Core In RetroArch

-Once you have RetroArch open, select ‘Load Core‘.
+- Next launch RetroArch and select ‘Load Core‘.
 (Note – Your RetroArch theme may differ from the one I am using, but don’t worry, the process is still the same).

-This will ensure all the essential files and databases for RetroArch are fully up to date.
+This will ensure all the essential files and databases for RetroArch are fully updated.
 If you are using a fresh installation of RetroArch, this will not be necessary.

 Step 4 – Set Up Your Controller

-Next, we want to check that our controller has been recognised and is set up for use with the LRPS2 core.
+Next, you will want to check that your controller has been recognised and is set up for use with the LRPS2 core.